SvenGarson/launchschool-course-frontend/JS210_FundamentalsOfJavaScript/NotesReWrite/JS210_CourseNotes_Rewrite.md

 ## Questions and answers

+- I left markers in this document that map questions and comment to different parts of the document for fast mapping of additional information later.

 - What are higher order functions?

 - Go through this post and add any relevant concept.
   This will fit well into the `variables as pointer` (name of chapter may differ slightly)

+- Make note and understand the difference in iteration techniques and how they interact with the inheritance model i.e for example:

+  A `for..in` loop iterates over the prototype chain properties while `Object.entries()` does not return these properties.

+  This may not be relevant right now, but in terms of OO JS this is really important.

+  `[info::1]`